pynvme/pynvme/doc/features.rst

    -- Docs: https://docs.pytest.org/en/latest/warnings.html
    ============================== 1 passed, 1 warnings in 8.28 seconds ===============================

 Besides the log inforamtion printed in the AER callback function, we can also find an UserWarning for the AER notification.
-So, even if aer and aer callback function is not provided in scripts, pynvme can still highlight those unexpected errors and events.
+So, even if AER and AER callback function is not provided in scripts, pynvme can still highlight those unexpected errors and events.

 Timeout
 ^^^^^^^

 The timeout is configurable, and the default time is 10 seconds.
-Users can change the timeout for those expected long-time commands.
+Users can change the timeout setting for those expected long-time consumming commands.

 .. code-block:: python